alecdanz/Personal/README.md

 Personal website of Alec Danz

----- Alec's attempt (with the help of friends) to make a website ----
+---- Alec's attempt (with the help of @colinthornton) to make a website ----